 HGH replacement therapy remains the best way to treat HGH deficiency.
-It however, works effectively when used in the right amount according to the doctor’s prescription.
-Misusing the dosage by using it for prolonged period of time or in excess can cause serious complications.
+It, however, works effectively when used in the right amount according to the doctor’s prescription.
+Misusing the dosage by using it for a prolonged period of time or in excess can cause serious complications.
 HGH overdose can adversely affect you in the long run or for a short period of time.

 Healthy people should not experiment with HGH treatment for whatever reason.
 Patients suffering from HGH deficiency are advised to take optimal doses- regulated by a physician to avoid experiencing side effects.
-Most doctors will start off patients on low dosage of HGH injections; these doses are administered in moderation to monitor the body’s reaction.
+Most doctors will start off patients on a low dosage of HGH injections; these doses are administered in moderation to monitor the body’s reaction.

 The protocol follows that the injections be used for 5 days and let the body rest for 2 days.
 This protocol’s efficacy has been proven in regulating how injections rotation should be done over time.
-It helps with the rotation for example; the left side of the stomach, right love handle, a few inches above the belly button, 2 inches to either sides of the belly button, etc.
+It helps with the rotation for example; the left side of the stomach, right love handle, a few inches above the belly button, 2 inches to either side of the belly button, etc.

-HGH therapy is one of the most effective treatment for HGH deficiency, chances of misuse are more likely and their consequences rather severe.
+HGH therapy is one of the most effective treatments for HGH deficiency, chances of misuse are more likely and their consequences rather severe.
 Though not evident immediately, there are many issues that arise from HGH overdose.

 Symptoms of Overdosing